tbrowder/Raku-Modules/README.md

 DESCRIPTION
 ===========

-**RakudoPkg** is a Raku module with one script for the root user to bootstrap the 'rakudo-pkg' installation on a rudumentary 'rakudo' package installation.
-After successful bootstrapping, the system's 'rakudo' package should be deleted.
+**RakudoPkg** is a Raku module with one script for the root user to bootstrap the 'rakudo-pkg' installation by use of a rudumentary 'rakudo' package installation.
+After successful bootstrapping, the system's 'rakudo' package will be deleted.

 Note this package is designed for the purpose of standardizing multi-user Linux hosts for classrooms or computer laboratories.

 Procedures
 ----------

-### Assure you have the prerequisites for the use case

-  * The `/opt/rakudo-pkg` directory does not exist.

-        $ sudo rm -rf /opt/rakudo-pkg

-  * The root user has no existing .raku, .zef, or zef directories.

-        $ sudo -i; cd root; rm -rf .raku .zef zef

-  * No normal users have any existing .raku, .zef, or zef directories.

-        $ cd; rm -rf .raku .zef zef
+Normally you will be using this module on a system which has not had Raku installed other than with its normal package installation, but it can uninstall completely any previous such installations.

 ### Install the Debian or Ubuntu `rakudo` package